 I served as Assistant Principal at Hall Fletcher Elementary from 2011-2015, Isaac Dickson Elementary from 2015-2018, and Asheville High School from 2018 - 2019.

 I volunteer in my community and have served on the board with different organizations that work to empower children and their families to reach their full potential through advocacy, education, and services.

 I am also a member of Delta Sigma Theta Sorority, Inc., a public service organization that works to eradicate educational, social, and economic inequalities.

-During my free time, I enjoy scrapbooking, baking, cooking, watching movies and spending time with my family.
+I enjoy scrapbooking, baking, cooking, watching movies, and spending time with my family during my free time.
 I live in Black Mountain with my husband, Demeseh, and our three children, Kokayi, Keyvaun, and Ashanti.

 Degrees and Certifications:

 I began my career in Gahanna-Jefferson Public Schools, just outside of Columbus, Ohio, where I was born and raised.
 Over four years I taught Mathematics and Social Studies in grades 6 and 7.
 I grew tremendously with invaluable mentorship and under great leadership during this time.

 My wife and I moved to Asheville in 2020 to enjoy an active lifestyle in the mountains and rivers of Western North Carolina.
 Our first child came along in 2021 to join in the adventures.
 Upon moving, I joined the ACS family at Montford North Star Academy and taught 7th grade Mathematics.
 Over the course of three years, I began my path toward Educational Leadership and Administration.
 In 2022, I was named MNSA Teacher of the Year.

 I am finishing my Masters in School Administration at Western Carolina University in the Spring of 2024.
 Participating in the NC Principal Fellows Programs has led to valuable experiences connecting with administrators across the region and promoting equity-focused school leadership.